geometryzen/stemcmicro/README.md

 ## Getting Started

-Please take a look at the [tutorial](https://github.com/geometryzen/jsxmath/blob/master/TUTORIAL.md) file.
+Please take a look at the [tutorial](https://github.com/geometryzen/stemcscript/blob/master/TUTORIAL.md) file.

 ## Contributing

-Please take a look at the [contributing](https://github.com/geometryzen/jsxmath/blob/master/CONTRIBUTING.md) file.
+Please take a look at the [contributing](https://github.com/geometryzen/stemcscript/blob/master/CONTRIBUTING.md) file.

 ## References

-jsxmath is a fork of [Algebrite by Davide Della Casa](https://github.com/davidedc/Algebrite).
+stemcscript is a fork of [Algebrite by Davide Della Casa](https://github.com/davidedc/Algebrite).
 The fork adds Geometric Algebra, S.I.
 Units of Measure, and changes the way that expressions are matched and transformed.

 Algebrite started as a port of [the EigenMath CAS by George Weigt](http://eigenmath.sourceforge.net/Eigenmath.pdf) to TypeScript.